ChrisEdwardsCSE/ESP32-Nursing-Home-Monitoring-System/README.md

 Hi!
 This project uses ESP32 microcontrollers and the ESP-IDF framework to create an embedded Nursing Home Monitoring System.

-Each resident wears a low-power **Device** that monitors their heart rate and detects any physical falls.
+Each resident wears a low-power **Device** that monitors their heart rate and detects any physical falls or trauma.
 Resident data is sent via BLE to nearby **Stations** which then serve a webpage monitored by the nursing staff via MQTT over WebSockets.

 Data indicating normal health is periodically published to the webpage.
-If a Device ever detects an emergency, it transmits an alert in real-time so that the nursing staff are notified as quickly as possible.
+If a Device ever detects an emergency, the system delivers an alert in real-time to quickly notify the care staff.

 ### Devices
 The Device is comprised of an ESP32 microcontroller, an ADXL345 Accelerometer, and a MAX30102 Pulse Oximeter.
 The MCU communicates with the peripherals serially via I2C and custom drivers that I wrote.\